tripattern/howtos/software/virtualbox.md

 ## Installation
 ```
-$ sudo apt-get install virtualbox-guest-dkms
+sudo apt-get install virtualbox-guest-dkms virtualbox-guest-utils virtualbox-guest-x11
-$ sudo apt-get install virtualbox-guest-x11 # this is the only one you need to set the display size
+# ...x11 is what you need to set the display size
 ```

 ## Mount USB Devices